icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ```

-17. Edit Kibana YAML config for your system and use local elasticsearch server.
+17. Edit Kibana YAML config for your system and use local Elasticsearch server.

 ```